--Balancing test- which asks is the legitimate interest overridden by the individuals interests, rights or freedoms?
+- Balancing test- is the legitimate interest overridden by the individuals interests, rights or freedoms?

-In order to process data under the legitimate interest basis, you must first be able to meet the requirements of the 3 steps test.
-Whilst GDPR does not include a detailed list of what purposes as classified as legitimate interest, the recitals can be used as general advice.
+In order to process data under legitimate interest, you must be able to meet the requirements of these steps.
+Whilst the GDPR does not include a detailed list of purposes classified as legitimate interest, there is some general advice.
 Legitimate interest may be used regarding:

-If one of these purposes applies to your processing, this may result in limited work to prove the legitimate interest basis applies.
+If one of these purposes apply, this may result in limited work to prove the legitimate interest basis applies.

 GDPR in Schools

-If a data subject is under 13, their data falls into the Special Characteristic data category, meaning that extra safeguarding is required to be in place.
-The Wakefield express published an article last week regarding the lack of data protection training within schools and the lack of engagement around the topic.
+If a data subject is under 13, their data falls into the Special Characteristic data category.
+This means that extra safeguarding is required to be in place.
+The Wakefield express recently published an article regarding the lack of data protection training within schools, and the lack of engagement.

-Whilst before May 2018 this may not have been a key focus for organisations, no matter what sector they fall within, it is more vital than ever that organisations are compliant.
+Before May 2018 this may not have been a key focus for organisations, no matter what sector they fall within.
+However it is more vital than ever that organisations are compliant.
 This month, the Department of Education have published version 1.5 of a School Census 2018 – 2019 (Business and technical specification).
 Within this document is key information regarding the type of data schools should be processing.

 TikTok have collected personal information from children under the age of 13 including names, email, addresses and their location.
-The information collected and provided has resulted in enough evidence to prove that the app has been violating the US Children’s Online Privacy Protection Act.
+There is enough evidence to prove that the app has been violating the US Children’s Online Privacy Protection Act.
 This practice has landed the company with a $5.7 million fine.

 This high level fine applied to breaches in the US.
-However, the organisation has made it clear that they will not carry out retrospective compliance verification checks for those who signed up to the app before May 2018, as the scope of their fine did not apply outside of that jurisdiction.
+However, TikTok made it clear they will not carry out retrospective checks for those who signed up before May 2018.
+The scope of their fine did not apply outside of that jurisdiction.
 It will be interesting to see whether this now becomes an issue in Europe, where the app is also popular.

 What’s New at DPAS?

 At DPAS we want to support businesses and schools to minimise the risk to cyber attacks.
-With cyber attacks shutting down systems and in extreme cases wiping all hardware and data, it’s imperative that customers, children’s and staff data is protected, and Organisations do what they can to minimise the threat of a cyber attack.
+Cyber attacks can shut down systems and, in extreme cases, wipe all hardware and data.
+Therefore it is imperative that customers, children’s and staff data is protected.
+Organisations should do what they can to minimise the threat of a cyber attack.
 At DPAS we have a number of tools available to help Organisations do this and achieve good cyber security throughout.

 Cyber Security Risk Assessment

-Covering people, process and security, our cyber security assessment tool is a simple to use online questionnaire that asks the questions needed to understand your Organisations cyber risk profile.
-It collects information and produces a report, either verifying systems are secure, or providing the guidance needed to improve security.
+Covering people, process and security, our cyber security assessment tool is a simple to use online questionnaire.
+It asks the questions needed to understand your Organisations cyber risk profile.
+The tool collects information and produces a report.
+This either verifies that systems are secure, or provides the guidance needed to improve.

-This is an easy way for your Organisation to understand the risks that they currently have and how to address these risks with appropriate training, processes and technology in place.
+This is an easy way for your Organisation to understand the risks that they currently have.
+It also helps with how to address these risks with appropriate training, processes and technology.

 Cyber Essentials Certification

-Our Cyber Essentials Annex provides an automated assessment of whether your Organisation is likely to achieve certification and a customised action list of requirements to help you achieve certification.
+Our Cyber Essentials Annex provides an automated assessment of whether your Organisation is likely to achieve certification.
+It includes a customised action list of requirements to help you achieve certification.

 This means your application is faster, easier, and more likely to get results.